Float-Capital/float-subgraph-uncrashable/docs/docs/configuration.md

 ## Getting Started

-This tool is as addition to an existing subgraph to ensure data safety and atomic loading.
+Subgraph Uncrashable by Float is a complementary tool to an existing subgraph that ensures data safety and atomic loading.
 If you are just starting with developing your subgraph start [here](https://thegraph.com/docs/en/developing/creating-a-subgraph/).

 ## Uncrashable Config

-Once your subgraph is in place.
-The Float Subgraph Uncrashable can be used to create helper functions for your entities to ensure your subgraph doesn't crash.
+Once your subgraph is in place, Subgraph Uncrashable can be used to create helper functions for your entities to ensure your subgraph doesn't crash.

 Below is an example `uncrashable-config.yaml` file for the [gravatar example subgraph](https://github.com/graphprotocol/example-subgraph).